Kaushik Hossain Taposh

 Kaushik Hossain Taposh (born 8 November 1983) is a Bangladeshi music composer, producer, and musician.
-He is also serving as the managing director and C.E.O of One More Zero Group & Gaan Bangla TV.
-He is the creator of music television series Wind of Change.
-Serving as the managing director and CEO of Gaan Bangla his platform promotes diversifying all aspects of entertainment under one umbrella so that every artist involved can move forward with swiftness when trailing their creative process.
+He is also serving as the managing director and CEO of One More Zero Group & Gaan Bangla TV.
+He is the creator of the music television series Wind of Change.
+He is managing director and CEO of Gaan Bangla.
 At age 31, Taposh broke another record by becoming the youngest person to be given a Bangladesh National Film Award for Best Music Composer for a film song composition for the film Purno Doirgho Prem Kahini (2013).
 In 2018, he won the Mother Teresa International Award on behalf of TM Productions for his 'Wind of Change- Music for Peace' campaign.

 Career

-At the age of eight, Taposh released his first music album, Pakihder Pathshala (Birds' School) on February 21, 1991, at Ekushey Book Fair.
-He studied at Bangladesh Institute of Broadcasting art (BIBA).
-He took singing lessons at Shishu Academy, learned folk music at Chhayanaut.
+At the age of eight, Taposh released his first music album, Pakihder Pathshala (Birds' School), on February 21, 1991, at Ekushey Book Fair.
+He studied at the Bangladesh Institute of Broadcasting Art (BIBA).
+He took singing lessons at Shishu Academy, and learned folk music at Chhayanaut.

 Taposh created Gaan Bangla, a music streaming television network, in 2013 and introduced top artists through his channel with music videos, refraining from broadcasting any kind of other programs.
 The channel plays both English and Bangla music.

-Taposh is the brain child and the lead composer of 'Wind of Change' - a multi dimensional musical platform of the world with its headquarters in Bangladesh.
+Taposh is the brainchild and the lead composer of 'Wind of Change' - a multi dimensional musical platform of the world with its headquarters in Bangladesh.

 Taposh's television channel Gaan Bangla was vandalised on 4 August 2024.
-Taposh was arrested on 4 November 2024 after the fall of the Sheikh Hasina led Awami League government.
+Taposh was arrested on 4 November 2024 after the fall of the Sheikh Hasina-led Awami League government.
 He was made an accused in an attempted murder case of a rickshaw driver during the protests against Sheikh Hasina.
 He was one of 109 people charged in that case along with former prime minister Sheikh Hasina.